This site is not supported by any establishment other than my own. Please see my disclosure to satisfy your curiosity.

-Find a Trail Buddy
+A Trail Buddy

 glacial pace.
 Basically, the best hiking buddy ever!

-Warning: Being a Park Ranger Causes Weight Loss
+Caution: Being a Park Ranger Causes Weight Loss

-Good Gear for Good Times
+Good Gear for Good Tales

 My gear saved my bacon.
 I don’t need a lot because carrying a 50-pound pack is less than ideal.
-Just one layer of good stuff like a thermal layer and rain layer.
+Just a layer of good stuff like a thermal layer and rain layer.
 I have a “sweat” layer too, which includes thin polyester that wicks sweat and dries quickly.

-Planning It Sometimes Feels Like a Planet
+Planning: It Feels Like a Planet

-For many of our hiking trips, these excursions were one-way trips.
-The trails rarely loop or the loop was longer than our limited window of time.
+For many of our hiking trips, our backcountry excursions were one-way trips.
+The trails rarely loop or the loop was longer than our limited time.
 We had to plan how to shuttle our cars, to and from.
 Plus, food had to be taken into account.

 Pass the Motivation, Please